Charles Lewis Fussell: Early life and education

-Charles Lewis Fussell was born in West Vincent Township, Chester County, Pennsylvania in 1840 to Edwin and Rebecca (Lewis) Fussell.
+Charles Lewis Fussell was born in West Vincent Township, Pennsylvania, in 1840 to Edwin and Rebecca (Lewis) Fussell.
 He was the oldest child of a large Quaker family and attended Central High School in Philadelphia, where he was classmates with Thomas Eakins and William Sartain.

 Fussell later enrolled at the Pennsylvania Academy of the Fine Arts and was tutored by Peter F. Rothermel.
 In 1861, Eakins joined Fussell to study at the academy, where they formed a lifelong friendship.
 Eakins painted a portrait of Fussell in 1905.

 Painting career

-In an attempt to restore his father's failing health, Fussell's family moved to Townsend's Inlet, New Jersey in 1868.
-At the advise of Rothermel, Fussell moved to Greeley, Colorado in 1870 to paint the Rocky Mountains, while researching the possible climatic benefits for his father's medical condition.
-He soon returned to Philadelphia to study under Eakins and his family moved to Media, Pennsylvania in 1871.
+In an attempt to restore his father's failing health, Fussell's family moved to Townsend's Inlet, New Jersey, in 1868.
+At the advice of Rothermel, Fussell moved to Greeley, Colorado, in 1870 to paint the Rocky Mountains, while researching the possible climatic benefits for his father's medical condition.
+He soon returned to Philadelphia to study under Eakins and his family moved to Media, Pennsylvania, in 1871.
 Fussell traveled extensively throughout Pennsylvania, New Jersey, and New York, creating many landscape portraits.

 Later years

-In 1889, Fussell moved to Brooklyn, NY to further his pursuit of landscape painting.
-Fussell painted scenes at Crow's Hill, Flatbush, Fort Hamilton, Sheepshead Bay, Rockaway and other rural areas threatened by imminent urbanization.
-He returned to Media, PA in 1897 and lived with his sister and his aunt, Graceanna Lewis, a known abolitionist, suffragist and ornithologist.
+In 1889, Fussell moved to Brooklyn to further his pursuit of landscape painting.
+Fussell painted scenes at Crow's Hill, Flatbush, Fort Hamilton, Sheepshead Bay, Rockaway, and other rural areas threatened by imminent urbanization.

+He returned to Media, Pennsylvania, in 1897 and lived with his sister and his aunt, Graceanna Lewis, a known abolitionist, suffragist and ornithologist.
 Fussell continued to paint locally and gave art lessons until his death in 1909.